MikaelMayer/Editor/README.md

     .editor-menu { display: initial !important; }

 This means that whatever had the class `editor-menu` will be displayed in this edit mode.
 You can use it to define your own scripts that self-modify the page.
-For example, adding these buttons allow you to manipulate rows on a table:

-    <button style="display:none" class="editor-menu"
-            onclick="duplicate(getEnclosingCaret('tr'))" contenteditable="false">Duplicate row</button>
-    <button style="display:none" class="editor-menu"
-            onclick="duplicate(getEnclosingCaret('tr'), {onBeforeInsert: emptyTextContent})" contenteditable="false">New row before</button>
-    <button style="display:none" class="editor-menu"
-            onclick="duplicate(getEnclosingCaret('tr'), {after: true, onBeforeInsert: emptyTextContent})" contenteditable="false">New row after</button>
-    <button style="display:none" class="editor-menu"
-            onclick="remove(getEnclosingCaret('tr'))" contenteditable="false">Remove row</button>

 A default toolbar is to come soon in Editor, keep in touch.

 ### Command-line arguments